 30 Princes Gate,

 Telephone: +44 20 7581 1281

 For further embassy information and locations please see our live travel map below.

 Our offices in the United Kingdom

-Intelligent Protection International Limited has an office in London and also it's International Headquaters are located in the Cotswolds near Cheltenham.
+Intelligent Protection International Limited has an office in London and its international headquaters is located in the Cotswolds, near Cheltenham.

 For further information on our services in the UK, see: Close Protection Services in the UKIntelligent Protection International Limited - London

 Tel: +44 207 4566740